 A basic account will give you all the benefits of a typical current account but allows you to control your spending.

 What do basic bank accounts offer?

-- Pay your bills by direct debit
+- Pay regular bills by direct debit or standing order.

 Choosing the right bank

-Some general things to think about:
+Before you open an account there are some general things to think about: